Birthday Themed Centers & Activities for Little Learners

 Birthday Cake Shapes!
 Students match the shape candles to the corresponding shape birthday cake.
 I am going to warn you, after playing all these yummy cake and cupcake games with your kiddos, you may crave something sweet and have to stop by a bakery on the way home (I did).

-Birthday-Themed Blocks Play, STEM & Science!
+Birthday-Themed Centers for Blocks Play, STEM & Science!

 Birthday Blocks & STEM!
 Check out these colorful cups and shot glasses I found for students to build with in the blocks center!
 Students will have a blast engineering and building with cups.
 It can be tricky to build with cups, so students will also be doing tons of problem-solving too.